-Printing direct-to-film transfers involves first printing onto a PET film with a DTF printer.
-After that, the decorator applies the transfer to a product like a hat, tote bag, T-shirt, or sports jersey.
-The transfer is applied with the combination of an adhesive powder and heat.
+Direct-to-film transfers are digitally printed transfers that offer vibrant, multi-color designs and can be applied to a wide variety of substrates.
+The transfers are printed first onto PET film with a DTF printer.
+Then, the decorator applies the transfer to a product like a hat, tote bag, T-shirt, or sports jersey.
+The transfer is applied using adhesive powder and heat.

 What are the benefits of DTF transfers?

 To explore the benefits of DTF transfers, we talked with Mark Heise, owner of Yellow Springer Tees and Promotions.
-Heise’s shop offers DTF transfers and he’s had good luck with the technology in recent months.
+Heise’s shop offers DTF transfers, and he’s had good luck with the technology.
 Heise shared a few key benefits to the product that he’s noticed.

 It’s durable.
 One major benefit he points to is the durability of the prints with DTF transfers.
-Heise says he’s printed onto polyester, cotton, cotton/poly blends, even triblends, and they’ve all held up to wash tests.
-He’s gone one step further, too.
+Heise says he’s printed onto polyester, cotton, cotton/poly blends, and even tri-blends, and they’ve all held up to wash tests.

 “My daughter and I consistently play tug of war with the design when we’re showing customers,” he says.
 “It doesn’t split, crack, or peel.”

-So unlike screen printing or DTG, if a fabric is pulled and stretched, you won’t see the fibers pushing through the print.
+So, unlike screen printing or DTG, the fibers will not push through the print if a fabric is pulled and stretched.

 Easier maintenance.
 With larger DTF systems, printers aren’t working in a tight space, making routine maintenance less challenging.
 “It’s like working under the hood of a semi versus a compact car,” Heise says.
 “It’s easy to get in and clean things.”